peteroupc/peteroupc.github.io/random.md

 <a id=Cryptographic_RNGs></a>
 ## Cryptographic RNGs

 Cryptographic RNGs (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that not only "look random", but are cost-prohibitive to guess.
-An application SHOULD use a cryptographic RNG whenever the application&mdash;
+An application should use a cryptographic RNG whenever the application&mdash;

 - generates random numbers for information security purposes, or
 - generates random numbers so infrequently that the RNG's speed is not a concern.

 See "[**Cryptographic RNGs: Requirements**](#Cryptographic_RNGs_Requirements)" for requirements.<br/>
 See "[**Existing RNG APIs in Programming Languages**](#Existing_RNG_APIs_in_Programming_Languages)" for existing APIs.<br/>
-For cryptographic RNGs, an application SHOULD use only one thread-safe instance of the RNG for the entire application to use.
+For cryptographic RNGs, an application should use only one thread-safe instance of the RNG for the entire application to use.

-> **Examples:** A cryptographic RNG is RECOMMENDED&mdash;
+> **Examples:** A cryptographic RNG is recommended&mdash;
 >
 > -  when generating security parameters (including encryption keys, random passwords, nonces, session identifiers, "salts", and secret values),
 > -  for the purposes of sending or receiving messages or other data securely between computers, or